safe-global/safe-docs/reference/safe-core-sdk/onramp-kit/monerium.md

 - `authCode` - This code is returned as a query parameter (auth_code) after a user has successfully signed in or signed up.
 The typical use case for this code is to gain access to the resources (Get a token) through the Monerium SDK.
 Once authenticated, the dApp can call again the `open()` method with then `authCode` obtained from the query string

-- `refreshToken` - This token will be used to get to get access to the resources through the Monerium SDK.
-The typical use case should be to store it in the browser storage after authenticating using the `authCode` and use it to authenticate in subsequent application openings by calling the `open()` method with the `refreshToken` alone.
+- `refreshToken` - This token will be used to get access to the resources through the Monerium SDK.
+The typical use case should be to keep it in the browser storage after authenticating with the `authCode` and use it to authenticate in subsequent application openings by calling the `open()` method with the `refreshToken` alone.

 Take a look to [the example](https://github.com/safe-global/safe-core-sdk/blob/main/packages/onramp-kit/example/client) for more information.